SkorpioX22/Developer-CMD-Starter-Suite/README.md

 Instuctions:
 =============================

-Download the code.
+Download the source code.
 You can only obtain tthe suite if you download the entire code, as the DCSS is NOT a software, but a suite of CMD commands.

 Run the BATCH files you want.
 If they need to be ran as Administrator, they will be marked "_admin".
 Each file will be named to what they do (obviously).